-Whole life or permanent life insurance offers coverage that can last a lifetime, paying a death benefit no matter what age the insured is when he or she passes away.
+Whole life or permanent life offers coverage that can last a lifetime, paying a death benefit no matter what age the insured is when he or she passes away.
 Whole life products offer coverage for life at a level premium with some developing cash values.

 A whole life insurance policy should be considered if the policyholder seeks to:

 There are many expenses associated with death that can have a substantial financial impact on the loved ones of the deceased.
 Final expense, a type of whole life, can help protect loved ones from the burden of having to pay these expenses from out-of-pocket.